-With the 2018 Australian Open reaching the final weekend we take a look back at some of the classic tennis matches on the hard court surfaces at Melbourne Park.
+With the 2019 Australian Open now upon us, we take a look back at some of the classic tennis matches on the hard court surfaces at Melbourne Park.

 This match goes down as arguably the greatest match in Australian Open history.
 It came just 6 months after the pair had clashed during a classic encounter at Wimbledon.

 This was a battle between two modern greats that ebbed and flowed continuously.
 Nadal took the first set but Federer replied immediately with some vintage ground stokes to make it 1-1.
 The next two sets followed a similar pattern and the outcome of such exciting tennis lead to a tense final set.
 After taking this set 6-2 it was Nadal who emerged as the Champion and winner of this grueling 5 set contest .

 Prior to this tournament the Williams sisters had dominated women’s tennis, having faced one another in the previous three Grand Slam finals.
 The 2003 Australian Open followed this trend as the pair met once again in an epic encounter.

 The first set was decided by a tie break and it was Serena who gained the upper hand.
 Despite drawing level in the second set Venus was unable to overcome the power of her sister, eventually losing 2-1.
 Serena was crowned Champion, and her dominance became undisputed.
 Her victory meant that she held all the Grand Slam titles at once.

 The most emotional match that has been ever witnessed at Melbourne Park was contested between Pete Sampras and Jim Courier.
 Just days before the tournaments opening Tim Gullikson, the coach of Sampras, was diagnosed with a brain tumour.